ThomasLeigh/IdiomyDnia-angielski/ReadMe.md

 - skyrocket (into something or some place),
 - damn the torpedoes (, full steam ahead),
 - a dealbreaker,
-- desperate times call for desperate measures;
+- desperate times call for desperate measures,
+- have (something) down cold,
+- don't go there;

 ^--